 I hear that there is a turn around in the hospitality industry.
-Lodging Jobs, culinary graduates and maintenance workers are finding it a bit easier to find work.
+Hotel managers, culinary graduates and maintenance workers are finding it a bit easier to find work.

 I know, for myself at least, the holidays are a time for shopping til I drop.
 That means I enjoy staying at a hotel and not driving the hour and half trip home.
 I plan on buying less this year but that doesn’t mean I have to give up a fun time.

 Is everyone back to work at your house?
 We are still enjoying the holiday season with our children who arrived on the 27th and 28th of December.
 We opened our gifts on December 28 and had our Christmas dinner last night.
 Hubby cooked a turkey in the fryer.
 Yummm!

 Friends of ours have started their college grad job search and others have started their new jobs.
 One friend’s daughter is relocating to San Antonio!
 I am envious of her chance to leave this bitter cold winter weather.
 I just came back from the mailbox at the end of our driveway.
 Brrrr!
 Now my nose is running and my glasses are fogged up.
 Ha!
 The only thing I like about winter is having different clothes to wear.
 Bring out the sweaters!

 Here is my Granddog, Chandler, in his new sweater:

 Here is Elsie: